sap-tutorials/Tutorials/tutorials/cp-aibus-dc-swagger-ui/cp-aibus-dc-swagger-ui.md

 Once you have executed the request, you will receive a response from the server which you find under `Response body`, as in the previous step.
 This time, the response includes the classification results for every characteristic by which the document is classified.

-The only characteristic in this model is `PRODUCT_TYPE`.
-For this characteristic, the service provides a list of results.
-Each result includes a `label` which represents the predicted value plus a `score` which represents how confident the service is about the prediction.
-The whole list of results is ranked by the `score`, in other words, the most probable value comes first.
+The only characteristic in this model is `document_type`.
+The possible types of the characteristic are invoice, payment advice and purchase order.
+The `label` indicates the type and the associated `score` represents how confident the service is about the prediction - the higher value the more confident the model is.

+In the screenshot below, the sample purchase order was used.

 ![Classification Result](classification-result-response.png)

-Go ahead and upload other PDF documents to see the categories outcome.
+Go ahead and upload other PDF documents to see the outcome.
 Just note that there is a limited amount of documents that you can classify using a trial account.
 Find the trial account input limits for Document Classification [here](https://help.sap.com/viewer/ca60cd2ed44f4261a3ae500234c46f37/SHIP/en-US/baeb1924c84343158f483d82b21bd6a4.html).

-Congratulations, you have now successfully used our machine learning model to get category predictions for the documents you uploaded to Document Classification.
+Congratulations, you have now successfully used our machine learning model to classify business documents, namely invoice, payment advices and purchase orders.

 [DONE]
 [ACCORDION-END]